marioholzheu/MLFinalProject/ProjectSummary.md

 #### Data Analysis
-Data Analysis well explained - good for understanding the project better but with TensorFlow: https://www.kaggle.com/code/dschettler8845/uwm-gi-tract-image-segmentation-eda
+Data Analysis well explained - good for understanding the project better but with TensorFlow: https://www.kaggle.com/code/dschettler8845/uwm-gi-tract-image-segmentation-eda -> we put some core information out of it below

 Core Informations: